Terns Pharmaceuticals (NASDAQ:TERN) Upgraded by Zacks Investment Research to “Buy”

-Zacks Investment Research upgraded shares of Terns Pharmaceuticals (NASDAQ:TERN) from a hold rating to a buy rating in a report issued on Wednesday, Zacks.com reports.
+Zacks Investment Research upgraded shares of Terns Pharmaceuticals (NASDAQ:TERN) from a hold rating to a buy rating in a report published on Tuesday, Zacks.com reports.
 The firm currently has $14.00 price objective on the stock.

 According to Zacks, “Terns Pharmaceuticals Inc. is a clinical-stage biopharmaceutical company.
 It engages in development of small-molecule single-agent and combination therapy candidates for the treatment of non-alcoholic steatohepatitis and other chronic liver diseases.
 Terns Pharmaceuticals Inc. is based in FOSTER CITY, Calif. “

-Hedge funds have recently bought and sold shares of the business.
-UBS Group AG purchased a new position in Terns Pharmaceuticals in the first quarter worth $56,000.
-New York State Common Retirement Fund purchased a new position in shares of Terns Pharmaceuticals during the 1st quarter valued at $86,000.
-American International Group Inc. purchased a new position in shares of Terns Pharmaceuticals during the 1st quarter valued at $112,000.
-Balyasny Asset Management LLC purchased a new position in shares of Terns Pharmaceuticals during the 2nd quarter valued at $126,000.
-Finally, California State Teachers Retirement System purchased a new position in shares of Terns Pharmaceuticals during the 1st quarter valued at $289,000.
-71.21% of the stock is currently owned by institutional investors and hedge funds.
+Large investors have recently bought and sold shares of the business.
+UBS Group AG acquired a new position in Terns Pharmaceuticals during the 1st quarter worth $56,000.
+New York State Common Retirement Fund lifted its stake in shares of Terns Pharmaceuticals by 50.5% in the 2nd quarter.
+New York State Common Retirement Fund now owns 5,869 shares of the company’s stock valued at $72,000 after purchasing an additional 1,969 shares during the period.
+American International Group Inc. acquired a new position in shares of Terns Pharmaceuticals in the 1st quarter valued at $112,000.
+Balyasny Asset Management LLC acquired a new position in shares of Terns Pharmaceuticals in the 2nd quarter valued at $126,000.
+Finally, Millennium Management LLC acquired a new position in shares of Terns Pharmaceuticals in the 2nd quarter valued at $181,000.
+71.21% of the stock is currently owned by hedge funds and other institutional investors.

 About Terns Pharmaceuticals